SummaryRead the full fact sheet

 How new vaccines are developed

-It takes a long time to develop a new vaccine, usually between 10 and 15 years.
+It can take a long time to develop a new vaccine.
 The development process is rigorous and the vaccine is constantly monitored – even after it is being used – to make sure it is safe and effective.

-A new vaccine goes through many phases of development, including research, discovery, pre-clinical testing, clinical testing (which can take up to seven years) and regulatory approval.
-Once the vaccine is approved (another lengthy process of up to two years), the vaccine is then manufactured and shipped to where it’s needed.
+A new vaccine goes through many phases of development, including research, discovery, pre-clinical testing, clinical testing and regulatory approval.
+Once the vaccine is approved, the vaccine is then manufactured and shipped to where it’s needed.

 After vaccines are introduced into immunisation schedules, they are closely monitored through trials and surveillance to see if they are effective and safe.
 In Australia, there are regional and national surveillance systems actively looking for any adverse events following immunisation.
 This is necessary, as sometimes unexpected side effects occur after vaccines are registered for use.